 Conclusion

-Understanding which programs open which file extensions helps you efficiently manage and use various file types on your computer.
-By using the right programs, you can ensure that you access and edit your files correctly and maintain optimal productivity.
+Understanding what file extensions are and which programs open them helps you manage and use different file types more effectively.
+By using the right software and learning how to show file extensions on your system, you can access and edit your files properly, avoid confusion, and stay productive.

 Can you get vista to show only some file extensions and not others eg .txt